• Skip to main content

 How does it taste with fresh potatoes?

 This recipe is made from fresh potatoes and I can assure you it tastes ridiculously delicious.
-The combination of ingredients with potatoes are addicting.
+The combination of ingredients with potatoes is addicting.
 Using fresh potatoes instead of frozen hash browns does not compromise on taste.
 You’ll have a few extra prep work to do, but the result is irresistible potatoes!

 Can I use ranch dressing from the bottle?